Sports App - Soccer Scores and Statistics

 Board for freelance & contract work

-Exploring a soccer app where you can check the results and statistics of different games within various leagues.
-Currently working on some animations for it.
+Final post for the exploration of a soccer app where you can check the results and statistics of different games within various leagues.